atooms-mirror/atooms/README.md

 Atooms
 ======

 This is atooms - a framework for atomistic simulations.
-It enables development of simulation and analysis tools using a natural, expressive language.
-This is achieved by splitting code into high-level layers written in python and efficient backends in C, CUDA or Fortran.
+It enables development of simulation and analysis tools using a natural, expressive language but without sacrificing efficiency.
+This is achieved by splitting code into high-level python layers and backends written in C, CUDA or Fortran.

 Quick start
 -----------

-Accessing particles' coordinates in a multi-configuration xyz trajectory file goes like this
+Accessing the coordinates of a particle from a multi-configuration xyz trajectory file goes like this
 ```python
 from atooms.trajectory import Trajectory